HuMingLab/iQTL_ATAC/README.md

 4. Name = CC1xCC2_mouse
 5.	prefix_fastq = the prefix of the fastq file

+Be sure to add/edit the directories in the shellscript (especially the location of picard and on line 86).
 ### Contact Us

 For any questions regarding this software, contact Ming Hu (hum@ccf.org) or Lindsay Lee (leeh7@ccf.org).